PolThm/3-column-card-component/README.md

 ## My process

-I first started with HTML then CSS (I first added a "reset.css" file to work with a clean css)
+I started with HTML then CSS (I first added a "reset.css" file to work with a clean css)

 ### Built with

 - HTML